UAE President exchanges Eid Al Fitr greetings with Mauritanian President, Iraqi Prime Minister, Grand Imam of Al-Azhar | www.lokmattimes.com

 UAE President exchanges Eid Al Fitr greetings with Mauritanian President, Iraqi Prime Minister, Grand Imam of Al-Azhar

-Abu Dhabi [United Arab Emirates], April 23 (/WAM): UAE President Sheikh Mohamed bin Zayed Al Nahyan today exchanged, over ...
+Dubai [UAE], April 23 (/WAM): President His Highness Sheikh Mohamed bin Zayed Al Nahyan today exchanged, over the phone, ...

-Abu Dhabi [United Arab Emirates], April 23 (/WAM): UAE President Sheikh Mohamed bin Zayed Al Nahyan today exchanged, over the phone, Eid Al Fitr greetings with Mohamed Ould Ghazou, President of Maurita; Mohammed Shiaa' Al Sud, Prime Minister of the Republic of Iraq; and His Eminence Dr Ahmed el-Tayeb, the Grand Imam of Al-Azhar.
+Dubai [UAE], April 23 (/WAM): President His Highness Sheikh Mohamed bin Zayed Al Nahyan today exchanged, over the phone, Eid Al Fitr greetings with Mohamed Ould Ghazou, President of Maurita; Mohammed Shiaa' Al Sud, Prime Minister of the Republic of Iraq; and His Eminence Dr Ahmed el-Tayeb, the Grand Imam of Al-Azhar.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app